-!
-3) Install the muffler and muffler extension onto the engine and make the cutout in the cowl for muffler clearance.
+- ☐ 3) Slide the cowl back over the engine and secure it in place using six 3mm x 10mm wood screws.
+See picture below. - ☐ 4) Install the muffler and muffler extension onto the engine and make the cutout in the cowl for muffler clearance.
 Connect the fuel and pressure lines to the carburetor, muffler and fuel filler valve.
-Secure the cowl to fuselage using the 3mmx10mm screws (4).